cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 scheduler that decides which jobs should be on which machines (like Kubernetes' scheduler, for example) decides that this container should be evicted from this machine.
-Normally that's pretty straightforward: ask the container to shut down itself, and if it takes too long, send it SIGKILL.
+Normally that's pretty straightforward: ask the container to shut down itself, and if it takes too long, send it `SIGKILL`.
 After that we can do some cleanup for any state we might have had, and we're more or less done.

 D states complicate this quite a bit, because they cannot typically be